Women's, Gender, and Sexuality Studies Department (WGS)

 WGS 330 Cr.1-3

 Topics: Women, Gender, and Society

-Interdisciplinary analysis of a social issue, idea, or institution from the perspective of women and women’s studies.
-Repeatable for credit – maximum 9.
+Interdisciplinary analysis of a social issue, idea, or institution from the perspective of women and women's studies.
+Repeatable for credit - maximum nine.
 Department approval is necessary to apply more than three credits toward the WS minor.
-Prerequisite: one of the following: WGS 100, WGS 210, WGS 230, EFN 205; junior standing.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, WGS 212, ERS 100, EDS 206, EFN 205, SOC 110, SOC 120.
 Offered Occasionally.

 WGS 331 Cr.3

-This course is designed to not only introduce students to representations of African American women but to also socially and spatially locate African American women in American society.
-We will discuss the origins of negative images of black femininity and how these images have evolved over time.
-In addition, this course will examine various types of images (i.e. television, movies, print ads, etc.) and deconstruct how they challenge, reinforce and reproduce entrenched images of African American women.
-This course will also discuss how African American women have challenge negative stereotypes and develop their own ways of constructing more accurate and complex.
+This course is designed to not only introduce students to representations of women of color in the United States but to also locate them socially in American society.
+We will discuss the origins of negative images of race and femininity and how these images have evolved over time.
+In addition, this course will examine various types of images (i.e. television, movies, print ads, etc.) and deconstruct how they challenge, reinforce and reproduce entrenched images of women of color.
+Students will also discuss how these women have challenged negative stereotypes and developed their own ways of constructing more accurate and complex representations.
 Offered Occasionally.

 SOC/WGS 337 Cr.3